The C chord on the guitar

 • C11 (root, b7, 9, 11)

-To experience a Csus2 chord in a C shape, check Rewind by Paolo Nutini.
+To hear a Csus2 in a C shape, try Rewind by Paolo Nutini.

-A Csus4 in the open position can be found in Angie by The Rolling Stones.
+A Csus4 in open position appears in Angie by The Rolling Stones.

-As a C-shaped E chord, we can use the open E string, this is done in Angels by Robbie Williams.
+Finally, a C-shaped E chord using the open E string can be found in Angels by Robbie Williams.

 Building scales and arpeggios around the C chord/shape

-There are more things you can do to this C shape.
-We can turn it into a maj7 arpeggio or a dom7 arpeggio, a Major Pentatonic, the major scale (Ionian), Lydian, and Mixolydian.
+We can turn it into a maj7 or dom7 arpeggio, a major pentatonic, or play modes like the major scale (Ionian), Lydian, and Mixolydian.

 Below are all the intervals used to build these arpeggios and scales around the C-shaped chord.